NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 - The ‘--gzip’ option will compress the resulting trimmed fastq file with the gzip algorithm.
 Our samples in this case are small, but when working with larger files (particularly WGS) it’s critical to compress your fastq files.
 - Lastly, the ‘--fastqc’ option asks Trimgalore to rerun FastQC automatically once trimming is complete

-To learn more about Trimgalore, see here:(https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md).
+<a href="https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md">Click to learn more about Trimgalore</a>.

 By now our script should have completed trimming, and you should see files trimgalore/trimmed-LC_LC_IGC-11-1100_A_val_1_fastqc.html and trimgalore/trimmed-LC_LC_IGC-11-1100_A_val_2_fastqc.html in the output directory.
-If you check these new fastqc reports on your local computer (link) and scroll to the adapter content graphic, you’ll see our samples no longer have adapter sequences.
+If you check these new fastqc reports on your local computer (<a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/trimgalore_out.tar.gz" target="_blank">download report here</a>) and scroll to the adapter content graphic, you’ll see our samples no longer have adapter sequences.

 {% include image-modal.html link="practical_assets/13_fastqc_adapter_content_2.jpeg" %}